Managing Classroom Transitions with Confidence

 • If your class has been sitting for a long time, a high-energy movement break can help release built-up energy.

-• If you’re mid-lesson and feel attention dipping, keep it quick and connected.
+• If you’re mid-lesson and attention is dipping, keep it quick and connected.

 Students quickly walk around the room and touch: